rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

-7. Installation and configuration phpMyAdmin on Windows
+7. Installation and configuration phpMyAdmin on Windows...

 To the “ c:\Server\data\htdocs\ folder ” copy the content of phpMyAdmin-4.6.5.2-all-languages.zip.
 Rename phpMyAdmin-4.6.5.2-all-languages to phpmyadmin (for brevity).